 When the road is constructed in patterns like rectangular, radial, hexagonal, etc for the proper management of traffic and also to interconnect the branch roads with main roads then it is called road pattern.

-The main principle of road pattern is to reduce the time and distance that the vehicle takes to reach the destination place.
+The main principle of road patterns is to reduce the time and distance that the vehicle takes to reach the destination place.
 It also focuses on the interconnection of branch roads.

-It increases the response time of normal vehicles as well as emergency vehicles like ambulance, fire engine, etc. to reach the destination place.
+It increases the response time of normal vehicles as well as emergency vehicles like ambulances, fire engines, etc. to reach the destination place.

 Road Pattern also plays a vital role in the management of traffic but it is neglected by most countries.
-There are 6 types of road pattern that are mostly used.
+There are 6 types of road patterns that are mostly used.

 1. Rectangular or Block Pattern

 a.
 In this pattern; the whole area is divided into rectangular blocks.